 The end of Japanese Internment

-In 1976, President Gerald Ford officially repealed Executive Order 9066.
+Then, in 1976, President Gerald Ford officially repealed Executive Order 9066.

-In 1988, Congress issued a formal apology and President Ronal Reagan signed the Civil Liberties Act which granted reparations to Japanese Americans interned during World War II.
+And finally, in 1988, Congress issued a formal apology and President Ronal Reagan signed the Civil Liberties Act which granted reparations to Japanese Americans interned during World War II.

 Interested in learning more about Japanese American Internment?

 Nearly five years after my visit to Heart Mountain Japanese Internment Camp, I am still so moved when I reflect on the experience.
 If you are ever in a position to visit, I urge you to do so.
 There is nothing as powerful as visiting in person, but if that’s not feasible, the Heart Mountain website contains a rich and important compilation of resources.

 I’ve also compiled a list of books, documentaries, and museums that explore the history of Japanese internment below.